ecofriend/CryptoFileSaver/README.md

 #### PROVIDED AS IS, WITHOUT SUPPORT OR WARRANTY

-I created this program for our small IT company where a few of our clients.
+I created this program for our small IT company where a few of our clients were hit by the cryptowall ransomware.
 It was designed to work under specific conditions but I am making it available here in case it proves useful to someone else.

 Please refer to http://www.bleepingcomputer.com/virus-removal/cryptowall-ransomware-information for additional information.